hund-studio/server-tools/docs/README.md

 ### Install and Start

-When starting the server a procedure will check if there is need to install Nginx and other required tools.
+When starting the server a procedure will check if there is a need to install Nginx and other required tools.

 ```bash
 ./server-tools nginx:start